mitch-greene92/liri-node-app/README.md

 ---

 ## <h2>Overview/Purpose</h2>
 The Liri Node App aims to create a command line interface method to search for songs, artists, concerts in your area and movies utilizing a variety of APIs.
-The app also includes the ability to
+The app also includes the ability to import a txt file and perform commands from it.

 The app requires a user to utilize their .env with spotify and requires node, fs, axios, node spotify API, dotenv and moment to work properly.